Arbalest007/CPSC-449-Project-2/README.md

 //====Commands in File "AnswerValidation.py"====

-Description: 'AnswerValidation.py' handles the database of possible answers and is responsible for
+Description: 'AnswerValidation.py' handles the database of possible answers, and is responsible for
               setting the color values of each letter for a user's given guess.

               /checkAnswer/   - sets color values of letters for a given guess against the daily word